adaehling/TesterMatcher/README.md

 You are able to have multiple selections in each input area by clicking on each individual row.
 You deselect by clicking on the highlighted row.

+When you are done making selections, click the 'Match Testers' button to show the results.

 ---

 ## PowerShell script ##